pistocop/mAIstermind/README.md

 - This is my first ML project and the first "big" project in a more general sense
 - I haven't changed anything from the exam submission, and I haven't plan to improve this package
 - **Keypoints**
-  - Mastermind players to build the dataset:
+  - Mastermind players to build the ML dataset:
     - _knuth_ - best algorithm, from [Knuth paper](http://www.cs.uni.edu/~wallingf/teaching/cs3530/resources/knuth-mastermind.pdf)
     - *knuth_fast* - my idea to speed-up knuth algorithm
     - *hopeful* - simple but fast algorithm